• Skip to primary navigation

 Suck It Up.

-In this game, the kids had to transfer Smarties from one plate to another using only a straw.
-They were able to eat the Smarties afterwards which no one seemed to mind.
+In this game, players have to transfer Smarties or other similar sized candy from one plate to another using only a straw.

 Suck It Up Minute to Win It Game